The world really is a weird and wonderful place full of beauty, laughter, and some very strange places.

 It’s Afrikaans for “The spring where two buffaloes were cleanly killed with a single shot” and holds the title for the longest one-word place name in Africa.

-Coming in third place with a slightly more impressive 45 letters is the US.
+Coming in third place with a slightly more impressive 45 letters is located in the US.

 Lake Chaubunagungamaug, the shortened and more common name for this otherwise beautiful location, is located in Webster, Massachusetts.